junh1024/junh1024-Documents/Games/EV Nova for KC players.md

 In KC, there is a technique known as "torpedobeats" where through careful selection of ship, formation, and optionally a [Ferrari Engine](https://en.kancollewiki.net/Enhanced_Steam_Boiler) , you can increase your chance of dodging torpedoes.
 In EVN, you can increase your chance of evading missiles by using a fast ship, suitable outfits, and driving.

-Maelstrom map nodes are where you lose resources. can reduce the loss by adding Radar.
+Maelstrom map nodes are where you lose resources.
+You can reduce the loss by adding Radar.
 You definitely want to avoid maelstroms cuz lost resources means a less effective fleet (reduced evasion, etc).

 In EVN, they're roughly anagulous to pirate attacks.
 Likewise, you can avoid pirate attacks by running away or destroying the pirates.
-The consequence of a pirate attack is creadits stolen.
+The consequence of a pirate attack is credits stolen.
 But unlike KC, your ship is disabled & you generally must call for help to get moving again (or just reload your pilot file).
 You can reduce the loss by bribing them (usually the bribe < credits that would be stolen), or simply not having that many credits in the 1st place.

+Combat in EVN is started when another ship is hostile towards your ship.

+Combat ends when 1 of the conditions are fufiled:
+1. You are defeated
+2. Enemies are defeated
+3. You flee
+4. Enemies flees

 ## RNG
 The general philosophy of KC and (non-combat) RNG is that with enough time & effort (incl event participation & topN of server) you can prolly get what you want.
 Ships can be built (or dropped after battle), and there are recipes that aim certain types, but no guarantee of getting a particular ship (even with a drop).
 If you use too few resources for a build, you risk a [development failure](https://en.kancollewiki.net/File:NPC_penguin.png).
 If you use too much you may waste resources.
 Similar for building equipment.
 You can choose a difficulty for events and the rewards scale, (although not necessarily appropriately as some people have complained about some events)